 The project has been supported by the City of Turin – Department of Cultural Heritage Education within the framework of the three-year programme “A heritage for all”.

 · to explore the museum and its collections as an ideal setting for lifelong learning and cultural exchange

-Adult learners of immigrant background attending evening classes at a local Centre for Adult Education and Training
+Adult learners with an immigrant background attending evening classes at a local Centre for Adult Education and Training.

 Duration of the project